SithumSomarathna/CityNavigator/README.md

 ## Usage

+Run main.py.
 On the UI, click two points on the city map to start the search algorithm

 ## Visualisation